Bedrock-OSS/bedrock-wiki/docs/documentation/creative-categories.md

 }
 ```

 As you can see, `menu_category` accepts 2 optional children, the `category` child & the `group` child.
 A list of groups & categories can be found below.
+You can also use `is_hidden_in_commands` to make the block not show in commands.

 ## List of Creative Tabs